Generative AI landscape: Potential future trends History of generative AI innovations spans 9 decades

 In the early days, OpenAI reported on the number of features in its GPT models as a proxy metric for capabilities.
 For example, GPT had 117 million parameters, GPT-2 had up to 1.5 billion parameters and GPT-3 had up to 175 billion parameters.
 However, bigger isn't always better.
 In fact, bigger might be slower and more expensive to run.
 OpenAI decided not to publicly report model feature sizes for GPT-3.5 or GPT-4 models.
 Also, OpenAI charges more for larger models.

-"Enabling API access will enable enterprises to more easily use ChatGPT in their own products and environments," said Lori Witzel, director of thought leadership at Tibco.
+"Enabling API access will enable enterprises to more easily use ChatGPT in their own products and environments," said Lori Witzel, senior product marketing manager at Flexera.
+In addition, fine-tuning can let models learn more about business-specific domains.

 What is the difference between ChatGPT and GPT?

-Clarifying the buzzword bingo.
 The term ChatGPT is often used to describe the process of adding chat capabilities to a product.
 In its public-facing communications, for example, OpenAI describes a ChatGPT API that powers new services from Instagram, Snap, Quizlet and Instacart.

-The term GPT is also used as a generic term at the end of product names to advertise the introduction of new AI capabilities.
-These might refer to generative pre-trained transformers in the generic sense rather than to a specific model from OpenAI.
-Google first developed the transformer technology that underlies GPT but has been less consistent in branding its various implementations, including BERT, LaMDA and PaLM.
-Google's first ChatGPT-like implementation, Bard, has been rebranded as Google Gemini and was only pushed to market after the fantastic success of ChatGPT.
+The generic term GPT is also used at the end of product names to advertise the introduction of new AI capabilities.
+These might refer to generative pre-trained transformers in a generic sense rather than a specific OpenAI model.
+Google first developed the transformer technology that underlies GPT but has been less consistent in branding its various implementations, including BERT, Lamda and Palm.
+Google's first ChatGPT-like implementation, Bard, has been rebranded as Google Gemini and was only pushed to market after the success of ChatGPT.

 Likewise, Microsoft has adopted the term copilot to signify the embedding of GPT-powered code completion capabilities into GitHub and task completion into its productivity tools.

-ChatGPT vs. GPT: Unwinding the technical differences.
-The way OpenAI characterizes the technical differences between ChatGPT and GPT is also messy.
-There is no specific ChatGPT model, although OpenAI notes that GPT 3.5 turbo and GPT 4 models power ChatGPT.
-Its pricing page breaks out different service categories for GPT-4, Chat (with only GPT-3.5 turbo listed), InstructGPT (various flavors of GPT-3), embedding models, image models and audio models.
+OpenAI's characterization of the technical differences between ChatGPT and GPT is also messy.
+There is no specific ChatGPT model, although OpenAI notes that o3-mini, o1, GPT-4o and GPT-4.5 models power ChatGPT.
+Its pricing page includes different service categories for GPT-4; Chat, which lists only GPT-3.5 Turbo; InstructGPT; and embedding, image and audio models.

 Screenshot of ChatGPT response to question.

-ChatGPT's response when asked to explain quantum computing to a 5 year old.
+ChatGPT's response when asked to explain quantum computing to a 5-year-old.

 What's the future of GPT?